 - Change how you print.
 Don't just hit the print button.
 Look at what information needs to be printed and select your area to print.
 You can also cut and paste information into a word processing program.

 - Print using duplex (double-sided) as detailed above.
 Print PowerPoint presentations 4, 6, or 9 slides to a page.
-This can elminate waste by as much as 75%.
+This can eliminate waste by as much as 75%.

 - Look for web presence.
 Is the article you are looking for online?